-- 1. Be sure the Pressure Sensor that is displayed on your screen is the same sensor that is plugged into your harness for that product. - 2.
-Make sure the pins where the harness screws on to the end of the sensor have not been bent. - 3.
+- 1. Monitor pressure sensor at Diagnostics > Readings > Sensors/Status.
+Calibration points should be 0 PSI-0.0v; 90 PSI-4.5v). - 2.
+Be sure Pressure Sensor is plugged into Pressure Sensor 1 connector.
+If the SureFire adapter harness connected to the GreenStar Rate Controller is 231-00-3765Y1, the pressure connector on the Section harness is for Sensor 2.
+In that case, on the display do the Calibration for Sensor 2, and put PSI 2 in one of the two bottom boxes on the Run Screen. - 3.
+Make sure the pins where the harness screws on to the end of the sensor have not been bent. - 4.
 Be sure Pressure Sensor is set up and calibrated in the display.
 Unplug the pressure harness before doing this.

-Setup > Settings > Pressure Sensor Setup.
-Select the sensor you want. > Calibrate Pressure Sensor > Voltage-based Calibration > 50 mv/PSI.
+Setup > System > Check the box for Pressure Sensor 1 > Calibrate Pressure Sensor > Voltage-based Calibration > 50 mv/PSI.

 - 4. There should be a green LED light on the end of the pressure sensor.
 This may be difficult to see in daylight.
 The sensor needs 12 v.
-Check between pins B&C on the Pressure connector on the harness that connects to the pressure sensor.
-If there is no voltage here, check the voltage between pins 1 & 2 on the 12-pin connector labeled PUMP. - 5.
+Check between pins B&C on the Pressure 1 connector on the harness.
+If there is no voltage here, check the voltage between pins 11 & 16 on the 16-pin connector labeled PUMP (if you have a 12-pin pump connector, check pins 1 and 2). - 5.
 Testing Pressure Sensor Harnessing: If the pressure sensor is not reading, you can use a AA or AAA battery to test the harnessing.
 Connect the (-) end of the battery to pin C and the (+) end to pin A of the pressure connector.
 The 1.5 v should show up as 30 psi on the screen.
-You can check this at Diagnostics > Readings > Pressure Sensors.
-(0 PSI should be 0.0v)
+You can check this at Diagnostics > Readings > Sensors/Status.